Does this test have other names?

 In breastfed babies, fat should make up 10% to 40% of the sample

 If your results are higher, it may mean you have 1 of these diseases:

 How is this test done?

-This test requires a stool sample.
+This test is done with a stool sample.
 The method of collecting a stool sample varies

 depending on the type of fecal fat test you need.
 Your healthcare provider will explain

 Your results can be affected by several things.
 These include:

 Using a rectal suppository or oily rectal cream

 Eating too much fiber or taking a fiber-based stool softener

 How do I get ready for this test?